What Is The Difference Between Expansionary And Contractionary Fiscal Policy

 Examples of Expansionary Fiscal Policy in Action

 Numerous historical examples illustrate the use of expansionary fiscal policy.
 One notable case is the American Recovery and Reinvestment Act of 2009, enacted in response to the Great Recession.
-This act included a combination of tax cuts and increased government spending on infrastructure, education, and healthcare.
+Also, this act included a combination of tax cuts and increased government spending on infrastructure, education, and healthcare.
 The aim was to stimulate economic activity and create jobs during a period of severe economic downturn.

 Another example is Japan's economic stimulus packages in the 1990s and 2000s, which aimed to combat deflation and stimulate economic growth.
 These packages included increased government spending on public works projects and tax cuts for individuals and businesses.